 At Vermilion, we believe in the power of using rational emotive behavioral therapy (REBT) as our main approach to treatment.
 We have found this therapeutic model to be successful in treating both acute and short-term lengths of stay due to its effectiveness in working quickly by focusing on skill-building, as well as by identifying and disputing irrational beliefs and cognitive distortions.
 By implementing this REBT approach to treatment, the therapeutic interventions that are incorporated at our inpatient clinic include the following:

-Detoxification: For those adolescents and adults who come to us with an addiction to opiates, we provide a fully-monitored medical detox program.
+Detoxification: For adults who come to us with an addiction to opiates, we provide a fully-monitored medical detox program.
 As part of the 12-step model of recovery, we implement the idea of “rational recovery,” designed to provide individuals with recovery skills that can last a lifetime and prevent future struggles with addiction.

 Medication management: While there is no medication used to treat opiate addiction, patients who are suffering from a co-occurring disorder may receive medication in order to treat any symptoms they are experiencing.
 Meetings with a psychiatrist occur on a regular basis in order to monitor the effectiveness of any medication that is prescribed and to make any necessary changes.

 Group therapy: Group therapy is the main component of treatment in our inpatient rehab.
 Various groups are held on a daily basis and may include discussions on:

 - Mental illness education